hardcpp/BeatSaberPlus/README.md

 	 - Play any songs from your custom levels or you own selection of music!
 	 - Player interface shows in the menu on left with Prev/Random/Play/Pause/Next buttons and with a volume selector.
 	 - **A play button to play the current song level**.
+ - **Multiplayer+:** (Documentation under construction!!)
+	We are making a separate Multiplayer for Beat Saber.
+It can had some functionnalities for players and streamers.
+This part of BS+ is under developpment but players can now test and play it now.
+Stability and performance improvements have been seen for a better experience !
+	 - Functionnalities work for Quick Play, Server creation, Joining code and room finding with basic search
+	 - In the rooms, you can change room code, hide and show the code, play up to 20 peoples (30 with one patreon present)
+	 - With your multiplayer+ setup, you can give permission to Moderator, Vip or user to show the code in chat with "!room" command
+	 - Custom Songs with BeatSaver support
+	 - ScoreSaber and BeatLeader support
+	 - Noodle & Chroma & 360/90 maps support
+	 - In game avatars & movement sync (Require a Patreon in the lobby)
  - **SongChartVisualizer:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#song-chart-visualizer))
 	 - Preview map difficulty with a nice and beautiful graph in game that illustrate NPS (Notes per second).
 	 - Support for 90 & 360 levels.
 	 - Lot of customization options (Colors, Legend, Dash lines...).

 ## Dependencies: